Pewsey: Governance

-An electoral ward in the same name exists.
-The ward starts in the west at Pewsey and stretches east to Easton Royal.
-The total population of the ward at the 2011 census was 4,649.
+The civil parish elects a parish council.
+It is in the area of Wiltshire Council, a unitary authority which is responsible for most local government functions.
+The Pewsey electoral division covers the parishes of Pewsey, Milton Lilbourne, Wootton Rivers and Easton Royal, and elects one member to Wiltshire Council.

 Education

 Pewsey Vale School is a state secondary school, without a sixth form.

-Pewsey has a state Primary Academy, Pewsey Primary School.
+Pewsey has a state Primary Academy, Pewsey Primary School which is linked to Pewsey vale secondary school.
 It appeared in the 100 Most Improved Schools table for its 2013 results and its 2014 results put it in the top 100 schools nationally.
 An Ofsted inspection in 2012 rated the school as 'good' and this was confirmed by a short inspection in 2017.

 St. Francis School, an independent preparatory school, is just outside the village.

 Churches

 Parish church

 The parish church of St John the Baptist stands next to the main road in the south of the village and is built in flint and sarsen with limestone dressings.

 A church at Pewsey was recorded in the Domesday Book of 1086.
 The present building has work from the late 12th or early 13th centuries in the four-bay arcades, on foundations of large sarsens; Pevsner suggests the arches were cut through the walls of an earlier building.
 The plain font bowl is also from the 12th century.
 The chancel was rebuilt in the late 13th or early 14th century, the clerestory added in the late 14th or early 15th century, and the ashlar west tower added in the 16th century.

-In 1861 G.E.
-Street largely rebuilt the chancel and added the south chapel, reusing early windows from the chancel, and restoration in 1889-90 by C.E.
+In 1861, G.E.
+Street largely rebuilt the chancel and added the south chapel, reusing early windows from the chancel.
+Restoration in 1889–1890 by C.E.
 Ponting included the addition of the north porch.

 The tower has six bells, the oldest cast in 1620 by Purdue of Salisbury; two others from the 18th century are by Rudhall of Gloucester.
 On the outside of the tower's east wall hangs a sanctus bell cast by James Burrough of Devizes in 1754.
 The church was recorded as Grade I listed in 1964.

+Notable rectors include Joseph Townsend, from 1764 until his death in 1816.
+Townsend, who lived in Bath, was known for his work in medicine, geology and the theory of economics.

 Today the church is central to the Vale of Pewsey Team, which includes many rural parishes around Pewsey.